Impeachment lands Sen. Collins in familiar spot: crosshairs

 “She’s not adapted, and she has to actually pick a side, and that side is right or wrong,” said Ilyse Hogue, president of NARAL Pro-Choice America.

-Trump seemed to endorse her in a pre-Christmas tweet saying, “I agree 100%” with an earlier tweet by Sen. Lindsey Graham, R-S.C., urging her reelection.
+Trump seemed to endorse her on Twitter before Christmas, writing, “I agree 100%” with an earlier tweet by Sen. Lindsey Graham, R-S.C., urging her reelection.
 It is unclear how that will play in Maine, where voters recall that Collins said she would not vote for Trump in 2016.

 Collins’ newest ordeal is over impeachment.
 Democrats say testimony from four current and former White House officials plus documents, which Trump blocked House investigators from receiving, are needed for the Senate trial to be fair.

 Senate Minority Leader Chuck Schumer, D-N.Y., has hammered away on that message, implicitly pressuring Republicans by saying senators must choose whether to be “in the search of truth, or in service of the president’s desire to cover it up.”
-The Senate Democrats’ campaign arm has created a website called WhatChangedSusan.com, which contrasts her statements backing additional evidence during President Bill Clinton’s 1999 impeachment trial with her nuanced comments so far.
+The Senate Democrats’ campaign arm has created a website called WhatChangedSusan.com, which contrasts her statements backing additional evidence during President Bill Clinton’s 1999 impeachment trial with her nuanced comments this time.

 With Republicans controlling the Senate 53-47, Democrats will need four GOP senators to join them to successfully call witnesses.
 That’s heaped pressure on Collins and her three allies: Sens.
 Lamar Alexander of Tennessee, Lisa Murkowski of Alaska and Mitt Romney of Utah.